Sean Landeta: Professional career

 Other career highlights include being the first punter in NFL history to average more than 50-yards per punt in a game in three different decades.
 In 1994, Landeta led the NFL in punting with a 44.8-yard average playing for the Los Angeles Rams.
 He also recorded the longest punt in Tampa Bay Buccaneers history, with a 74-yarder in 1997 in a game against the New York Jets.
 As a member of the Green Bay Packers, he set a club record for the highest net punting average and most punts inside the 20 in team history (since the AFL/NFL merger in 1970).
-As a member of the Eagles, Landeta set the NFL's all-time record for number of punts in a career, punting yardage and punts inside the 20 during the 2001 season.
+As a member of the Eagles, Landeta set the NFL all-time record for number of punts, punting yardage and punts inside the 20 during the 2001 season.

-By the time Landeta retired, his punts, punting yards, and punts inside the 20 were either first or second in NFL history.
-Landeta was also the longest-tenured punter in NFL history and is still the oldest punter to ever appear in an NFL game.
+Landeta was the longest-tenured punter in NFL history and is still the oldest punter to ever appear in an NFL game.
 In addition, Landeta became the first punter in NFL history to earn a $1 million annual salary.
 Landeta was also named to ESPN's list of 50 All-Time Greatest New York Giants players.

 On March 6, 2008, the 25th anniversary of Landeta's first game in the USFL, he officially announced his retirement from professional football.

 Post-playing career

 In September 2005, Landeta was elected to the Towson University Hall of Fame.

 In November 2006, Landeta was elected to the NCAA Division II College Football Hall of Fame.

 In May 2009, Landeta was elected to the Pennsylvania Sports Hall of Fame in Philadelphia.

 In September 2011, Landeta was elected to the inaugural Loch Raven High School Hall of Fame Class.

 In November 2011, Landeta was elected to the State of Maryland Sports Hall of Fame.

 In 2010, Landeta became eligible for the Pro Football Hall of Fame and appeared on the ballot for the first time.

+In 2024, Landeta was named to the New York Giants 100th Anniversary Team.

-After retirement from the NFL, Landeta has worked with the Eagles and Giants organizations as an alumnus of both teams.
+After his retirement from the NFL, Landeta has worked with the Eagles and Giants organizations as an alumnus of both teams.
 He has worked in the media for CBS Radio, FOX Television, ComCast Network and Westwood One.
 In addition, Landeta has spoken and appeared on numerous radio and television shows around the country.
 Landeta has also been involved with many charities throughout his NFL career.

-Personal life

-Landeta is married (Donna) and has one son (Joey).
-He resides in Bucks County Pennsylvania and Nassau County New York.